WICG/turtledove/FLEDGE.md

 Optionally, `perBuyerTimeouts` can be specified to restrict the runtime (in milliseconds) of particular buyer's bidding scripts.
 If no value is specified for a particular buyer, a default timeout of 50 ms will be selected.
 Any `perBuyerTimeouts` higher than 500 ms will be clamped to 500 ms. A key of `'*'` is used to change the default of unspecified buyers.

-A policy-controlled feature "run-ad-auction" controls access to API navigator.runAdAuction().
+A Permissions Policy directive named "run-ad-auction" controls access to API navigator.runAdAuction().

 #### 2.2 Auction Participants